Consumer insights guide

 Whether it’s new markets with new products, or existing products in new markets, it can be risky if you go in without any prior understanding of the audience.

-Consumer insights minimize the risk by providing feedback so that you can optimize your messaging and tailor your approach.
+Social media consumer insights minimize the risk by providing feedback so that you can optimize your messaging and tailor your approach.
 This’ll ensure your campaigns strike gold, by resonating with the right consumers, at the right time, on the right channel.

 Consumer vs customer.
 Is there a difference?

 Jo and Sam go shopping, and Jo buys Sam a lollipop.
 This makes Jo the customer, and Sam the consumer.

 Businesses that buy and resell products or services would be considered customers, and the end-user would be the consumer.
 For instance… a restaurant buys a microwave oven from a manufacturer, making the restaurant the customer, and the person eating the microwaved food the manufacturer's consumer.

 Customer insights and consumer insights both look at the ‘why’ in your market research data.
 Customer insights are the wants and needs of your existing customer base, while consumer insights provide data from your target audience.